spwilson2/whimsy/docs/readme.rst

    - Test names give no idication of what they are intended to test

+   - Large amounts of output spew take time to pour over

+   - Tests are not written with an explicit goal for test coverage in mind.

-4. There are many legacy and closed source tests which should be removed.
+4. There are lots of legacy components.

+   - SPARC tests which are not open source

+   - Broken tests which everyone has to know have been failing forever

 On top of this issue, since we use SCons to run them current tests are incredibly static and must be formatted in a very specific format.
-Adding additional 'novel' tests such as testing gdb functionality, or unit tests requires a rewrite of the framework.
+Adding additional novel tests such as testing gdb functionality, or unit tests requires a rewrite of the framework.

 Other Frameworks Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We obviously need a new framework, but why write our own again?
 Before starting
-this project I explored quite a few other frameworks.
-Each had their own issues
+this project I explored a few other frameworks.
+Each had their own issues that
-that made them feel imperfect for our needs.
+made them feel imperfect for our needs.

 `Pytest <https://github.com/pytest-dev/pytest>`__ seemed like the best option
-since it is written in python and has deep support for objects called
+since it is written in python, is relatively popular, and it has deep support
-*Fixtures*, essentially an item that can be set up and torn down.
-Fixtures
+for objects called *Fixtures*, essentially an item that can be set up and torn
-should almost cover our need to specify build targets.
-Unfortunately, these
+down.
+Fixtures should almost cover our need to specify build targets.
-fixtures are not enumerated until test specifc test that runs them is started.
+Unfortunately, these fixtures are not enumerated until the specifc test that
-So there is no natural way in pytest to specify all scons targets and only
+runs them is started.
+So there is no natural way in pytest to specify all
-execute a single scons build.
+scons targets and only execute a single scons build.

 Even worse than this issue is the `bug that exists in their *marks*
 <https://github.com/pytest-dev/pytest/issues/568>`__